 K-12

-Jacksonville State University, with the support of the Jack Miller Center, is offering a three-day symposium in Anniston, AL for middle and high school social studies teachers.
+The Center for Leadership and American Principles at Jacksonville State University, with the support of the Jack Miller Center, is hosting a three-day symposium for middle and high school social studies teachers.

 Participants will dive into key primary sources in American political thought from the colonial period to the contemporary moment, addressing questions about the nature of American government, the core ideas of American civic life, and how to create a popular government free from tyranny.